Internet Access Integrations with the Proximity Platform

 Up and coming features:

-- Configuration of VLAN assignments via Radius Attributes is available per membership type, however a UI does not exist for this configuration at this time.
+- Configuration of VLAN assignments via Radius Attributes is available per Membership, however a UI does not exist for this configuration at this time.
 Support is limited to special use cases where testing is in place.

 - Mac Based authentication for IoT networks where WPA2-Enterprise network configurations is a challenge, or where switch port authentication via Mac Address is preferred.